 Polymer design for metal chelation

-This project is done in collaboration with Prof. Michael Schulz
+This project is a collaboration with Prof. Michael Schulz

 Polymer design for metal ion extraction.
 The chain is functionalized with ligands designed to specifically interact with one element.
-We use energy decomposition analysis of density functional theory to understand the nature of the interaction between the ions and the polymer.
+We use electric field decomposition analysis to quantify the contribution of each functional group.